7 Ways to Keep Deer From Eating Plants

 Deer lack depth perception and generally will not jump a fence if they see another fence behind it because they can’t judge the distance between the two.

-Before making the above raised garden beds, my vegetable garden was enclosed with smaller fencing within a few feet of our split rail fence.
+Before making the raised garden beds, my vegetable garden was enclosed with smaller fencing within a few feet of our split rail fence.

+Deer never jumped that fence or went inside the garden.
 As an aside, deer did not bother with my new raised garden beds either.

 Was it the granular repellent method I ran around the perimeter of my property or did they lack the depth perception to jump in?

+Either way, it worked.
 I saw deer in the backyard but they never bothered those raised beds.

 Use Scare Tactics to Keep Deer From Eating Plants

 There are devices you can use to scare deer out of your yard.
+Motion-activated sprinklers, lights, and radios have been known to help.

 The problem with using them is that they may only be a temporary solution to the problem.